doobs-pc3/ubs-global-homepage/README.md

 ## Reference

-The repo contains sources from ubs.com and all images belong to doobs.
-Have a blessed Christmas!
+The repo contains sources from ubs.com and images from doobs.
+Have a blessed Christmas ahead and stay safe!